Kartikkh/OpenCv-Starter/Chapter-2/Readme.md

 - In Non Affine Transformation Collinearity is maintained !
 - They does not preserve Parallelism , Angle and Length
 - Very common in Computer vision
-- And it arrises due to the way of image is being captured !
+- And it arises due to the way of image is being captured !